 All of the above being said, people make beneficiary designations all the time, and it’s probably true that not all beneficiary designation forms are robust enough to explain the law in this area (even pre-Calmusky).
 Does this mean a person always needs to consult with a lawyer when making a beneficiary designation?
 The result in Calmusky would seem to lead to such a cumbersome outcome.
 Again, arrangements for joint ownership of assets, on one hand, and beneficiary designations, on the other, seem like such fundamentally different (and differently-understood) gratuitous transfers of property that it feels rather unnecessary for the court in Calmusky to have applied the presumption of resulting trusts to the latter.

-In conclusion, it will be interesting to see if a future court decision addresses these.
+In conclusion, it will be interesting to see if a future court decision addresses these issues.
 Without an in-depth analysis of the considerations described above, or even how the presumption of resulting trust interacts with the relevant sections of the SLRA, the decision in Calmusky leaves a great deal of uncertainty, and both lawyers and financial professionals alike will have to be wary of this case when advising their clients with respect to assets that can be designated pursuant to formal beneficiary designations.

 Thank you for reading, and thank you to Emily Papsin, Student-at-Law at Fasken, for helping me write this post.